OmPatel-Student/UART-Transceiver-Verilog/README.md

 # UART Transceiver (Verilog HDL)

-A UART (Universal Asynchronous Receiver Transmitter) Transceiver designed in **Verilog HDL** and implemented using **Xilinx Vivado**.
-This project includes separate transmitter and receiver modules, a baud rate generator, and a top module integrating all components.
+This project implements a UART (Universal Asynchronous Receiver Transmitter) in **Verilog HDL** using **Xilinx Vivado**.
+It includes separate transmitter and receiver modules, a baud rate generator, and a top module that integrates all of them into a complete UART transceiver.

-One of the key features of this implementation is the **16× oversampling receiver**, where the receiver samples incoming serial data at **16 times the baud rate** for improved timing accuracy and reliable data reception.
+The receiver is designed using **16× oversampling**, where it samples the incoming serial data at 16 times the baud rate.
+This improves the accuracy of data reception and makes the communication more reliable.

 ---

 ## Features

-- UART Transmitter (8-bit data)
+- 8-bit UART Transmitter
-- UART Receiver (8-bit data)
+- 8-bit UART Receiver
 - 16× Oversampling Receiver
 - Baud Rate Generator
-- Top Module Integration
+- Top-Level UART Integration
-- Loopback Testbench Verification
 - RTL Schematics
 - Simulation Waveforms
+- Testbenches for all major modules

 ---